 I also need to improve myself in applying the Pareto Principles.
 For now, I should be more focused on things that I should learn and eliminate the not-too-important ones to achieve a more significant result.

 There are times when I have a hard time understanding a concept or a flow.

 Now I know about the Method of Loci, I will learn to implement this in my learning.

-Whenever I push myself to the limit, sometimes I experience burnout which leads me to procrastinate although I personally do notice and even feel surprised that every time I apply this practice (I didn't know that there is a theory for what I've been doing), I have the ability to do something that I thought I can't do.
+Whenever I push myself to the limit, sometimes I experience burnout which leads me to procrastinate.
+However, I notice and even feel surprised that every time I apply this practice, I can do something that I thought I couldn't do.

 I need to implement this practice more often.

 Is your learning so far efficient enough, and what will you improve if there is any?

 Hopefully, this post can inspire you to review and improve your current learning methods, too 😊.

 Last but not least, you can find me on Twitter.
 Let's connect! 😊